-The idea that Russia is like a bear can be traced back to the 17th century, when Tsarist Russia was expanding its control over the Swedish controlled Finland, the Islamist south and vast tracts of Siberia.
+The idea that Russia is like a bear can be traced back to the 17th century when Tsarist Russia was expanding its control over Swedish-controlled Finland, the Islamist south, and vast tracts of Siberia.
 Since the times of Peter the Great, Russia has been mistrusted by her neighbours.
 Soviet Russia may have deposed Tsar Nicholas and ended the reign of the Tsars, but the Soviets themselves never lost the Russian appetite for new lands.

 The hibernation period between Gorbachev and Putin seems to be ending as Russian imperialism awakens.
 It appears that the August 2008 invasion of South Ossetia was not an isolated incident.
 When Prime Minister Vladimir Putin rolled Russian troops into Crimea, he did so on the justification, in his words, that he was protecting Crimeans who sought to retain their Russian identity.

 Crimea had held the status since the 1950s of an autonomous parliamentary republic within Ukraine.
 Its capital, Sevastopol, is home to the Russian Black Sea navy and the territory is leased from the Ukraine government.
 Most of the inhabitants of Crimea are either Russian nationals or at least sympathetic to Russia.